 Our PE curriculum draws inspiration from the Olympic and Paralympic games and values.

 In addition to the curriculum map below, students also experience taster weeks each term to experience new sports and activities, such as: sitting volleyball, ultimate Frisbee, tag rugby, dodgeball and rounders.

 |Term 1||Term 2||Term 3||Term 4||Term 5||Term 6|

 We have a sports hall and large sports field and are just a javelin’s throw away from the famous Iffley Road track where Roger Bannister broke the 4 minute mile.
 We have used the track for sports days and other events.

 Our students receive at least 2 hours of PE each week which allows the PE team to tailor planning for students to ensure that they reach their individual targets.
 We regularly use ICT and Ipads to actively encourage students to self-assess their activities and take control over their learning and progress.

-We are members of the Sky Sports Living for Sport programme, an initiative endorsed by Sky and supported by many high profile athletes.
+We have been lucky enough to be supported by many high profile athletes.
 These athletes have included 400 metre runner Lesley Owusu and Gold medal winner from Rio 2016, Alex Danson.
 Both athletes spent a day with us, working with a group of students who really enjoyed being with inspirational and successful sportswomen.
-We are currently waiting to hear news of our next visiting athlete.